 Standing up for a harmonic mind and world outside.

 Alex Ruis assumes a subtle influence of the underlying symbolism on the minds of listeners.
 He experiences equality and freedom when listening to free contrapuntal music.
 Dictation and subordination through copying behavior in imitative music.
 Followership, sometimes suppression in homophonic music.
-Probably he is not the only one.
+Even in no-obligation styles.

 Because influence of music often acts on all that lives unconsciously and subtly, people can easily take it for granted.
-To counteract feelings of unimportance and other disharmony, Alex Ruis builds his music on simultaneous, equal tunes.
+To counteract feelings of unimportance and other disharmony, Alex Ruis builds his music primarily on stylish simultaneous, equal tunes.
 Which, incidentally, are not intended to imitate each other.
 Different tunes express equally different attitudes, opinions, moods, etcetera.